Study Abroad in Telemark, Norway

 PLU Course Equivalency

 Use the online Interactive Guide to see how students have used study away credit from the Telemark Gateway Program at PLU.
 This tool serves as a starting point for academic planning.
+It includes some courses only taught on the Vestfold campus.
 If a course equivalency is not listed, it may be requested from the appropriate academic department.

 Pacific Lutheran University awards all credits earned in this program.
 Semester-long study away programs fulfill PLU’s Cross Cultural Diversity requirement.